tomtom-stack/recruitment-analysis-dashboard/README.md

 ## Overview

-A Power BI recruitment analytics dashboard built to analyse hiring outcomes, candidate characteristics, and recruitment strategy effectiveness.
+A Power BI recruitment analytics dashboard built to analyse hiring outcomes, candidate characteristics, and the effectiveness of recruitment strategies.

 The project uses a dataset of 1,500 candidates to explore patterns in hiring decisions and identify candidate and recruitment factors associated with better hiring outcomes.